-Your home may be furnished with warm, cozy furniture and comfy decor, but your comfort truly depends on the reliability of all the inner workings of your home — its structural integrity, a properly working heating and air conditioning system, and reliable plumbing pipes.
+Your home may be furnished with cozy furniture and stylish decor, but your comfort truly depends on the reliability of all the inner workings of your home—its structural integrity, a properly working heating and air conditioning system, and reliable plumbing pipes.
 Most homeowners rarely think about things like the pipes in their homes unless there’s a problem.
 And, when there is a problem, it’s often a big one.

-According to the Insurance Information Institute, water damage and freezing accounted for 45% of property damage claims in 2015, making it the most common type of property damage claim for the second year in a row.
-Between 2011 and 2015, the average homeowners claim for water damage and freezing totaled almost $9,000.
+According to the Insurance Information Institute, water damage and pipes freezing accounted for 19.5% of property damage claims in 2017.
+Between 2011 and 2017, the average homeowners claim for water damage and frozen pipes totaled almost $10,234.

-By taking time to learn what you need to know about the inner workings of your home, such as the pipes, you may be able to prevent water damage and understand what to do if a challenge arises.
-As a homeowner (or renter or condo owner), you can help preserve the comfort and calm of your home by paying attention to your pipes.
+Take the time to learn about the plumbing pipes in your home, by doing so, you may be able to prevent water damage and understand what to do if a challenge arises.
+As a homeowner (or renter or condo owner), you can help preserve the comfort of your home by paying attention to your pipes and knowing what to do to keep your pipes from freezing.

 It’s more common for pipes to burst during cold, winter weather, but pipes can be at risk during other times of the year as well.
 For instance, severe heat and long periods without rain also can be hard on your pipes.
 Older pipes are at greater risk in hot, dry weather because the dry earth allows them to shift more underground, which can lead to breakage if the pipes are worn.